The Self-Directed IRA LLC Maximum Contribution

 If you participate in an employer-sponsored retirement plan, such as a 401(k) or SIMPLE IRA plan, you can still make Self-Directed IRA contributions.
 However, if your employment retirement plan sponsors both you and your spouse, and your income exceeds certain levels, you may not be able to deduct the full contribution.

 Did You Know?

-The Self-Directed IRA structure allows for an investor to use retirement funds to make real estate and other alternative investments without tax.
-But not all Self-Directed IRAs are the same!
+The Self-Directed IRA structure allows for an investor to use retirement funds to make real estate and other alternative investments, without tax.
+Are you wondering if all Self-Directed IRAs are the same?
 There’s a big difference between custodian controlled and checkbook controlled IRAs, and when you learn about both you can decide what works best for you.
 Contact us today to learn more.